To edit a dashboard, you must have the following prerequisites:

 The note appears on the tile with a collapse/expand arrow to the left of the note.
 Clicking that arrow or anywhere on the note toggles between collapsed and expanded displays.

-Once you add a note to a tile, the tile's three-dot menu changes to display Edit note instead of Add note.
+Once you add a note to a tile, the tile's three-dot Tile actions menu changes to display Edit note instead of Add note.
 Click Edit note to edit or delete your note.

 Duplicating a query tile